What Can Apple Cider Vinegar do for Your Health?

 It may also increase insulin sensitivity.
 Insulin is the hormone responsible for transporting sugar from the blood to the tissues where it can be used as fuel.
 Sustaining high levels of insulin can cause insulin resistance which reduces effectiveness and leads to high blood sugar and diabetes.
 A study in diabetes care shows that the apple cider vinegar helped to significantly improve insulin sensitivity by up to 34% in those with either type two diabetes or insulin resistance.

 Heart disease is a major killer.
-It’s the number one cause of death in the United States.
+It’s the number one cause of death in the United States (during normal times).
 High cholesterol is one of the quickest ways to develop heart disease.
 If you lower your cholesterol, you can help keep your heart happy and healthy.
 Apple cider vinegar can help get you there.
 In fact, Harvard conducted a study and found that women who ate salad dressed with apple cider vinegar showed a reduction in heart disease.
 Keep reading to get a delicious ACV salad dressing recipe.

 Promotes weight loss